Skip to main content

 3. Film Photography Renaissance

-There's a growing appreciation for the aesthetic qualities of film photography, with many couples specifically requesting film coverage alongside digital.
-The organic grain, natural color rendition, and timeless quality of film adds a nostalgic and artistic element that many couples find appealing for their wedding memories.
+There is a growing appreciation for the aesthetic qualities of film.
+Many couples specifically request film coverage alongside digital.
+The organic grain, natural color rendition, and timeless quality of film add a nostalgic, artistic element to wedding memories.

 4. Intimate Micro-Weddings